Title

 The LTO Memorandum Circular No. AHS-2008-953 prohibits the assignment and stamping of new engine numbers, as well as the registration of motor vehicles with altered or defaced engine serial numbers, ensuring that all vehicles are legitimately acquired and properly documented for registration.

-No repair or change involving the exchange, elimination, effacing, or replacing of the original or registered serial or motor number stamped or imprinted on the engine shall be allowed without satisfactory explanation and approval by the Commissioner (now Assistant Secretary).
+No. The law prohibits any repair or change involving the exchange, elimination, effacing, or replacing of the original or registered serial/motor number as stamped or imprinted.
+If the engine bears traces of alteration or tampering, the vehicle must be refused for registration or re-registration unless satisfactorily explained and approved by the competent authority.

-No, assigning and stamping of a new serial number to a defaced engine or motor is prohibited.
+It prohibits assigning and stamping a new serial number to a defaced engine or motor.

-The LTO's mandate is to ensure that the motor vehicle is legitimately acquired, roadworthy, and that the correct road user's tax is collected.
+It states that LTO’s mandate is to ensure the motor vehicle is legitimately acquired, is roadworthy, and that the correct road user’s tax is collected.

-All memoranda and orders that conflict with this memorandum are deemed superseded.
+It states that all memoranda and orders in conflict herewith are deemed superseded.

 Analyze Cases Smarter, Faster